code100/ModelElastic/README.md

     }
 ```

-All other phalcon model method like validation, beforeValidation, beforeValidationOnUpdate, etc are available.
+Most of phalcon model methods like validation, beforeValidation, beforeValidationOnUpdate are available.

 ```php